 These all contain some very helpful tips to maximize your post.

-- We will reserve the right to copyedit your post for minor grammar, punctuation, spelling, etc. If we make substantive changes (unlikely), we will email the post back to you for your approval before posting.
+- We will reserve the right to copy-edit your post for minor grammar, punctuation, spelling, etc. If we make substantive changes (very unlikely), we will email the post back to you for your approval before posting.

 If your post meets the above guidelines:

-- Please email it to contact at firefighterwife dot com for consideration.
-Although we try to stay very responsive, it could take 2–3 weeks to respond so please be patient.
+- Please use this form for consideration.
+Although we try to stay very responsive, it could take 2–3 weeks to respond, so please be patient.

-- Please include a one to two-sentence byline that includes what you do, along with your blog address and your Twitter and/or Facebook address.
+- Please include a one to two-sentence byline that includes who you are, what you do, along with your blog address and your Twitter and/or Facebook address.

 - Please include the size of your readership: number of blog readers, Facebook friends or fans, and Twitter followers.
 (It’s ok if it’s zero and you just have a great story to share!!)

 - Please confirm that you are willing to engage with readers in the comments about your post.
-This is hugely important and a non-negotiable.
+This is hugely important.
 Blog readers have come to expect this.

 - Use H2 or H3 tags for sub-headings.

-- Send us the images separately as attachments
+- Send us the images attachments inside the submission form